d-smith/stepfns/README.md

 1. simpleflow - the canonical hello world step function sample packaged as inline code and step function spec within a cloud formation template.
-Essentially the example from the amazon doc except with a constrainted resource on the step function service policy.
+Essentially the example from the amazon doc except with a constrained resource on the step function service policy.

 2. simplesls - the canonical hello world step function, implemented using